Yes, CRT can help improve your ejection fraction (EF).

 With the endocardial approach, you will feel an initial burning or pinching sensation when the doctor injects the local numbing medication.
 Soon the area will become numb.
 You may feel a pulling sensation as the doctor makes a pocket in the tissue under your skin for the device.
 Please tell your doctor what symptoms you are feeling.
 You should not feel pain.
 If you do, tell your nurse right away.

-With the epicardial (surgical) approach, you will be given anesthesia to put you asleep during the procedure, so you will not feel anything.
+With the epicardial (surgical) approach, you will be given anesthesia to put you to sleep during the procedure, so you will not feel anything.

 The device implant procedure may last from 2 to 5 hours.